x71c9/uranio-api/README.md

 - `update_multiple`
 - `delete_multiple`

-For the relation `media` it generates also the route:
+For the atom `media` it generates also the routes:

 - `upload`
 - `presigned`